wmalyk/katacoda-scenarios/hello-world2/step3.md

 Find the service in the catalog and click on it to launch its management interface.

-We want to place an order through the EnterpriseWeb API - we can do this via command line or a REST client:
+We want to place an order through the EnterpriseWeb API - we a REST client such as Postman (Chrome/Desktop) or RESTED (FireFox):

-- Via command line:

- - we will use the console for this, return to your terminal window.

- - Copy the following REST command to the terminal, and substitute the Package URL found inside the EnterpriseWeb portal for the variable [[PACKAGE_URL]]

-`curl -X POST -d '{ns: {name: "Katacoda Portal",ref: "[[PACKAGE_URL]]",params: [{id: "host_name", value: "malyk.net"}]}}' http://localhost:8078/api/provisioning/provisioning`{{copy}}

- - Execute that command to create the portal.

-or

-- Via a REST client

- - Place a POST to: http://99.252.147.90:8078/api/oss/provisioning
+ - Place a POST to: http://99.252.147.90:8048/api/oss/provisioning

+ - No additional Headers or Authorization is required (disabled to keep the scenario simple)

+ - POST a raw JSON body

  - Make the body: `{ns: {name: "Katacoda Portal",ref: "[[PACKAGE_URL]]",params: [{id: "host_name", value: "malyk.net"}]}}' http://localhost:8078/api/provisioning/order`{{copy}}

  - and substitute the Package URL found inside the EnterpriseWeb portal for the variable [[PACKAGE_URL]]